Updating Results

 • Doctorate (PhD)

-The only dedicated Doctor of Philosophy degree program in Australia underpinned by a systems psychodynamic conceptual framework.
+The only dedicated Doctor of Philosophy degree course in Australia underpinned by a systems psychodynamic conceptual framework.
 The PhD by thesis offers the opportunity to make an original contribution to the discipline through the development of high level research skills.

 Key details